How Does A Vaccine Work?

 Vaccine Safety

 The invention of vaccines has eradicated several diseases, including Smallpox and Polio.
 The Food and Drug Administration (FDA) tests and approves vaccines before they can be issued in the United States.
-The government enforces stringent safety guidelines, as doctors vaccinate millions of people a year.
+The government enforces stringent safety guidelines, as doctors vaccinate millions of people each year.
 Vaccines protect you, as well as society.
 When a high number of the population is vaccinated, the entire population becomes less likely to contract that disease.
 Scientists call this herd immunity.
-On the flip side, if not enough people are vaccinated, the disease can reappear, and infect more people.
-Low numbers of the measles vaccination resulted in a measles outbreak which resulted in over 55,000 cases in 1989.
+On the flip side, if not enough people are vaccinated, the disease can reappear and infect more people.
+Low numbers of measles vaccinations resulted in a measles outbreak which resulted in over 55,000 cases in 1989.

 Leave a comment